 An increase in nutrient levels might have ensured an adequate supply of nutrients to the crop, which might have enhanced vegetative growth and promoted the development of green foliage.
 This, in turn, might have maximized photosynthesis and resulted in greater dry matter accumulation in the bulb.
 These findings were in agreement with the studies of Abraham et al. (2018) and Der et al. (2018).
 The highest dry matter content observed under mulch might have been due to improved plant development from increased moisture levels and reduced weed growth.
 This reduction in weed proliferation might have minimized competition for light, water and nutrients, ultimately leading to an increase in dry matter content in the bulbs.
 These results were also consistent with those of Jamil et al. (2005) and Yimer (2020).

 Biological yield: As shown in table 2, the highest mean biological yield of 245.83 q ha⁻¹ was recorded under treatment F1, where fertigation was applied at 100 per cent of the recommended fertilizer dose.
 This yield was statistically significantly higher than those observed in all other treatments.
 In contrast, the lowest mean biological yield (149.72 q ha⁻¹) was observed under F3 (fertigation at 60% recommended dose of fertilizer).
-Mulched conditions resulted in a higher mean yield (273.33 q ha⁻¹) compared to unmulched conditions (218.33 q ha⁻¹), with the mulched treatment showing a significant improvement over the unmulched treatment.
+Mulched conditions resulted in a higher mean yield (273.33 q ha⁻¹) compared to unmulched conditions (218.33 q ha⁻¹), with the mulch treatment showing a significant improvement over the unmulch treatment.
 The best interaction between fertigation and mulch was observed under treatment F1M1 (fertigation at 100% recommended dose of fertilizer through water-soluble fertilizer with polyethylene mulch), which produced the highest biological yield (273.33 q ha⁻¹).
 The lowest yield (133.33 q ha⁻¹) was recorded under treatment F3M0 (fertigation at 60% recommended dose of fertilizer without mulch).
 Under treatment F4M1 (surface irrigation with 100% recommended dose of fertilizer and polyethylene mulch), the biological yield was 181.66 q ha⁻¹, while in treatment F4M0 (surface irrigation with 100% recommended dose of fertilizer), the biological yield was 147.22 q ha⁻¹.
 The interaction between fertigation and mulch showed significant effects.

 The increase in yield attributes might have been due to the optimal availability and uptake of nutrients, which enhanced photosynthesis, promoted leaf expansion, and resulted in a higher accumulation of reserved food.
 These reserves were then translocated to various plant parts, ultimately maximizing the yield.
 These findings were in agreement with those of Meenakshi et al. (2008), Maind et al. (2018), Gupta et al. (2018) and Der et al. (2018).
 The increase in biological yield under mulching conditions might have been attributed to the conservation of soil moisture and improved vegetative growth, which enhanced the traits contributing to yield.
 Similar results were reported by Islam et al. (2007), Singh et al. (2009) and Yimer (2020).